LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

   <figcaption>Mobile libraries book with pull-out map showing library routes in Somerset</figcaption>
 </figure>

-From my perspective, I need more appreciation of the old.
 Tools change, politics and situations change, but it would be silly not to look to books for learning.

 ## Collaboration